Twoos123/asadali-portfolio/README.md

 ## Features

-- **Responsive Design:** The portfolio is designed to be fully responsive, ensuring a seamless experience across all devices.
+- **Responsive Design:** My portfolio is designed to be fully responsive, ensuring a seamless experience across all devices.
-- **Dark Mode Toggle:** Utilizes the react-dark-toggle library to provide users with the option to switch between light and dark modes.
+- **Dark Mode Toggle:** I utilize the react-dark-toggle library to provide users with the option to switch between light and dark modes.
-- **Interactive UI:** Incorporates devicons to visually represent Asad Ali's skills, making the portfolio visually engaging.
+- **Interactive UI:** I've incorporated devicons to visually represent my skills, making the portfolio visually engaging.
-- **Parallax Effect:** Implements react-parallax for a captivating scrolling experience.
+- **Parallax Effect:** The portfolio implements react-parallax for a captivating scrolling experience.

 Installation
 ------------